 What Is Accounts Receivable?

-Accounts receivable is any money owed by customers to a company.
+AR/accounts receivable is any money owed by customers to a company.
 In other words, it’s money that a company has a right to receive because it has provided a product or service.
 However, the company has not received the money yet.

 A customer often receives some sort of product or service but has an amount of time, or a term, to pay the amount owed.
 The term, which is often 30, 60, or 90 days, provides some flexibility to the client, customer, or other company to pay it off.

-Accounts Receivable Examples
+Accounts Receivable Terms and Definitions

-For example, Sue wants to buy a $3,000 gazebo but doesn’t have that amount at the time of the sale.
+Let’s say that Sue wants to buy a $3,000 gazebo but doesn’t have that amount at the time of the sale.
 The gazebo-sellers would allow her 30 days to pay off her debt.
 During that time, the sellers would have $3,000 listed in their accounts receivable.
 When she pays it off, that amount would go back to the sales amounts or cash flow.

-Accounts Receivable Accounting
+How Does Accounts Receivable Work?

 - Create an invoice for services performed.
 Ensure that your invoice has the following information: